Thanhthuynguyen30/E-commerce-project-/README.md

   - What are the busiest hours or days for transactions?
   - Are there specific time periods when high-value transactions are more likely?
+# 2. PREPARE

+## 2.1.
+Dataset

+- I would use 'E-commerce dataset' on Kaggle to analyze and answer the questions.
+- The dataset contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+The company mainly sells unique all-occasion gifts.
+Many customers of the company are wholesalers.
+- The dataset is lisenced under Attribution 4.0 International (CC BY 4.0 DEED)

+## 2.2.
+Tool

+- Bigquery is used to analyzing the dataset because the dataset includes 541909 rows in total, BigQuery can provide a huge support to deal with a large volume of data

 # 3. PROCESS
 ## 3.1.
 Data exploration
 - SQL queries: [Data exploration.sql](https://github.com/Thanhthuynguyen30/E-commerce-project-/blob/d26f30c4f1c4dab6dbbaff27de94f9e7c03d8adb/Data%20exploration.sql)